mapbender/mapbender-documentation/en/quickstart.rst

 * Format: Format of the getMap-Requests
 * Infoformat: Format of the getFeatureInfo-Requests (text/html für die Ausgabe als HTML wird empfohlen)
 * Exceptionformat: Format for error messages
 * Tile buffer: This parameter is valid for tiles services and specifies if additional tiles should be requested.
 If the user pans the map, these tiles are already downloaded and visible.
-The higher the value the more tiles are requested (Default: 0).
+The higher the value the more tiles are requested (default: 0).
 * BBOX Factor: This parameter is valid for non-tiled WMS services.
 You can specify the size of the returned map-image.
-A value greater than 1 will request a bigger map-image.
-Default: 1.25
+A value greater than 1 will request a bigger map-image (default: 1.25).
 * BaseSource: Should the service be handled as BaseSource (BaseSources can be shown/hidden in the layertree)
 * Proxy: If active, the service will be requested by Mapbender and not directly
 * Transparency: default is active, the source is without a transparent background if it is deactivated (getMap-Request with Transparent=FALSE)